stickmanbob/Name-That-Fish/README.md

 # Name That Fish
 A fun quiz game that tests your knowledge of our piscene pals!
 Built in two days for the Mintbean Svelte.js hackathon challenge.
+Inspired by the ways we used to waste time at troop meetings in Boy Scout Troop 476.

 ### [Try it now!](https://stickmanbob.github.io/svelteQuizGame/)